What are cicada killers?

 Cicada killers live and breed outside, making it possible for them to become a problem on any property.
 They are especially attracted to properties with sandy soil, window boxes, and lawns with bare spots.
 Females are predators, hunting down and paralyzing insects to feed their developing larvae.
 Properties with a lot of insect activity draw cicada killers to it.
-Additionally, adults feed on flower nectar or sap from trees and other large plants, so properties with a lot of flowering plants and trees are also attractive to them.
+Additionally, adults feed on flower nectar or sap from trees and other large plants, so properties with many flowering plants and trees are also attractive to them.

 Where will I find cicada killers?

 Cicada killers are most active around yards and gardens during the early summer season.
 Cicada killers mate in the late spring or early summer.
-After mating, the female creates a burrow in the soil, making individual chambers in which to lay her eggs; she then hunts down and places a paralyzed cicada bug or another insect with each egg before sealing up the separate chambers.
+After mating, the female creates a burrow in the soil, making individual chambers to lay her eggs; she then hunts down and places a paralyzed cicada bug or another insect with each egg before sealing up the separate sections.
 Cicada killers nest in lawns, around play structures, in sandy areas, and along the edges of foundations and sidewalks.

 How do I get rid of cicada killers?